neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 ---
 > ⏳ 5 min

 ***Q2: Draw a neural circuit composed of an auditory sensor neuron, a motor neuron and a muscle.
-The sensor neuron is depolarized by sudden increases in the amplitude of sound (and the depolarization increases its spiking output).
-The circuit should contract the muscle when the sound amplitude in the environment suddenly increases.***
+The circuit needs to contract the muscle when the sound amplitude in the environment suddenly increases.
+In your ciruit, use a sensor neuron that is depolarized by sudden increases in the amplitude of sound (and, remember, depolarization increases its spiking output).***

 ***Q3: Draw a neural circuit composed of the same three neurons as in Q2.
-The circuit should contract the muscle when the sound amplitude in the environment suddenly decreases.
+The circuit needs to contract the muscle when the sound amplitude in the environment suddenly decreases.
 Hint: you can make any neuron have a "resting" membrane potential above spike threshold (so that it is spiking in the absense of synaptic input).***

 ⏸️ PAUSE here for class-wide discussion